chhib/meteor-mongo-slow/README.md

 - `slowRemove(selector, chunk, delay)`

 The slow approach is to allow the oplog replication to catch up when managing large amounts of documents.
-Based of this blog post from Compose: [Going Slow for Performance](https://blog.compose.io/going-slow-for-performance-mongodb-shell-power/)
+Based on this blog post from Compose: [Going Slow for Performance](https://blog.compose.io/going-slow-for-performance-mongodb-shell-power/)

 ## Installation